antoinedelorme/ordo-language-support/README-EXPERIMENTAL.md

 ## Overview

-**OrdoLang** is an experimental programming language designed to specify complex task pipelines with sequential and parallel execution across multiple phases, all within an elegant JSON-like syntax.
-At its core, OrdoLang treats everything as a **time series**, enabling powerful and efficient manipulation of data over time.
-This time series perspective allows any object to be transformed into a `Series<Object>`, where each `Series` represents a time-indexed sequence of specific objects.
-OrdoLang's strict syntax ensures that only one `Series<Object>` is used per line, maintaining clarity and consistency.
+**OrdoLang** is an experimental programming language designed to specify complex task pipelines with sequential and parallel execution across multiple phases, all within a JSON-like syntax.
+OrdoLang’s JSON-based structure provides an intuitive way to organize workflows, where lists (`[]`) indicate **sequential execution** and objects (`{}`) allow **parallel execution** of tasks, automatically resolving dependencies within each phase.
+This design is ideal for time series-based applications where tasks require bo...

 **Note**: OrdoLang serves as a flexible, human-readable blueprint for designing task pipelines, adaptable to multiple programming languages.
 It provides a clear framework for defining objects, methods, and task sequencing, making it ideal for creating cross-functional pipeline blueprints.